wayofm/station-handbook/README.md

   - Who: all crew
   - Frequency: 1x annually
   - Duration: 3.5-hour workshop
   - Purpose: During the annual Strategic Planning Workshop, WAYO crew should establish a strategic plan for the station for the year.
-A Strategic Plan should outline 3-6 SMART (specific, measurable, attainable, relevant, time-oriented) goals that the station aims to accomplish that year.
-Crew should determine these goals through brainstorming activities, review of previous year(s)’ progress, and recommendations from the Steering Committee.
+For more information on the Strategic Planning Process, please see the section below titled Strategic Planning Process.
+At the Strategic Planning Workshop, crew should determine the goals for the year through brainstorming activities, review of previous year(s)’ progress, and recommendations from the Steering Committee.
 During this workshop, crew should also discuss the success of the prior year’s Strategic Plan and lessons learned/opportunities for the future.
 Ideally, the Steering Committee should facilitate/lead the Strategic Planning Workshop and plan to include as many brainstorming or engaging activities as possible to ensure diverse input and thoughtful consideration of station priorities.
   - Tentative Agenda:
     -  ~45-60 minutes reviewing prior year’s Strategic Plan
     -  ~2.5-hours brainstorming SMART goals for the current year’s Strategic Plan